mulbagalamaq/Glioma_Classifier-/README.md

 #### Model Evaluation
 Metrics: To evaluate the models, I used a range of metrics including accuracy, precision, recall, F1 Score, and Area Under the ROC Curve (AUC).
 These metrics provided a comprehensive view of each model's performance and were particularly apt for the medical classification task at hand.

+This project compares the performance of all four models for given data using a 10-fold Cross Validation

 ### Advanced Analytical Techniques